140: Tuvalu's lost star

 Ooh, yeah.

-this is giving me flashbacks to when we were on uh we did escape this pod uh not too too long ago and we were stuck on a number sequence question for about half an hour yeah i'm now like like i i'm having heart palpitations i'm like i can't handle this i'm i'm sweating
+This is giving me flashbacks to when we were on, we did Escape this pod not too, too long ago, and we were stuck on a number sequence question for about half an hour.
+Yeah.

 sometimes they'll have like a random number table lookup in the back and stuff like that, or like approximations of like trigonometric functions.